nevaaron/nevaaron/README.md

 ## Before That

-› [Struthless Studios](https://struthlessstudios.com) - Content studio.
-Adult Swim, original IP, brand partnerships
+› [Struthless Studios](https://struthlessstudios.com) - Content studio, original IP, brand partnerships
 › [Memelab](https://x.com/memelab_69) - Design your own gif meme, mint it as an NFT
 › [Struthiverse](https://tiktok.com/@struthiverse) - Animated TikTok series
 › [How a Space Can Change Your Life](https://www.youtube.com/watch?v=ikz3ECL5NEk) - How your environment shapes your headspace